robertvitoriano/rails-quiz/README.md

 In the users home page there will be information about accumulated score, battles total, battles won and battles lost.

 When creating a battle, a user can define how much the battle will last and the battle assertiviness, the one who achieve the assertiviness wins, if no one does there will be an withdraw.
-If the time is over, the user who hit the assertivennes wins
+If the time is over, the user who hit the assertivennes wins.

+When the battle is created, there will be genereated a link for the user to send to the other user / there will be a real time notification for the challenged user to accept or decline the challenge.

+users will also be able to chat with each other during a battle,